TianSchutte/mailwizz-sync/README.md

 ```

 * When installing mailwizz, after installation and moved install folder
-  404 error occurrences, Add the following to related nginx.conf
+  if 404 error occurrences, Add the following to related nginx.conf
 ```
 if (!-e $request_filename){
     rewrite customer/.* /customer/index.php;